 - If you want a living will, or if you’re writing detailed instructions, be specific about such things as CPR, breathing machines (ventilators or respirators), medicines to make your heart work, kidney dialysis, artificial feeding (tube or intravenous), and certain surgical procedures.

 - If you need help writing an advance directive, contact an attorney or one of the resources shared here.
 Attorneys may know about the laws in your state, but only you can make the decisions about your future care.
 Most people don’t need an attorney to write an advance directive.

 - Keep copies of your advance directive in handy, easy-to-find places so that someone else can find it if you are in the hospital and need it.
 Make sure that those closest to you have a copy and that others know where your advance directive is kept.
-Do not lock it in a safe-deposit box, home safe, or filing cabinet that only you can open.
-Be sure it is clearly marked.
 You may also want to give a copy to your attorney, and be sure your family knows exactly who has it.

 - Be sure your advance directive is clearly marked.